|La Longere||Self Catering||Flexible||4||8||2|

 La Longere is a delightful cottage adjoining limestone barn on the edge of the village of St Vincent-de-Cosse.
 The cottage has four bedrooms, one of which is downstairs – ideal for anyone with mobility issues.
 There’s also a downstairs bathroom with a separate toilet.
 The other 3 bedrooms are upstairs.
 Bedroom 2 is a lovely double, south-facing, which is next to the family bathroom (again the toilet is separate).
 Bedroom 3 (twin) and bedroom 4 (double) are adjoining.

 There is wi-fi throughout the house.
 The lawned garden is fully enclosed by wire fencing and amounts to about ½ an acre.
 Beyond the lawned garden is an unenclosed wild garden which sweeps up and around the hill behind the house, and affords magnificent views over the walnut trees and across the Dordogne valley.
-Guests are free to wander through the wild garden, although it can be steep in places so adults may want to take a look for themselves before allowing children to roam free.
+Guests are free to wander through the wild garden, although it can be quite steep in places so adults may want to take a look for themselves before allowing children to roam free.

 At the rear of the house there is another huge verandah, similar in size and design to the one at the front.
 On the very hottest days the rear (north-facing) verandah can provide much welcome respite from the blazing summer sun.